spencer-wegner/pThree/README.md

 	> npm install
 	> npm start
 and now it's running on localhost:8080.
 Simply point a browser at localhost:8080 and you'll be able to do everything on our website.
 I also liked having a second terminal open running mysql so I could see the values in the tables but that isn't strictly necessary.

+Here are a couple of convenient playlist links for you to test:

 Playlist Link #1:
 https://open.spotify.com/user/sabrinatouch/playlist/4cLcJXrLLg7rczlwitXMdJ?si=sVtuZYUYQxmIWfLitMuPGw